There may come a day when you are faced with a chicken emergency. That’s why it’s super important to have an all-natural chicken first aid kit.

 - DE aka Diatomaceous Earth – may help with external parasites, such as scaly leg mites, fleas, and lice.

-- Cornstarch – Sprinkle on wound to help stop bleeding.
+- Cornstarch – Sprinkle on the wound to help stop bleeding.

 - Green Goo – antibiotic/antifungal salve, perfect for cuts and scrapes.